jaredbeck/advanced_search/README.md

     # We will be building a tree, and the head node is an N-ary
     # conjunction.
 Conjunction is the most common type of search.
 Disjunction
     # is also common.
-    @head = ::Prototype::Nodes::And.new
+    @head = ::AdvancedSearch::Nodes::And.new

     # Later, we'll traverse that tree using a visitor that knows how to build
     # a query for use with the mysql2 gem.
 Many other visitors are available.
     # If you switch databases in the future, you only change the visitor, you
     # don't change anything else in this class.
-    @visitor = ::Prototype::Visitors::Mysql2.new
+    @visitor = ::AdvancedSearch::Visitors::Mysql2.new
   end

   # Example params: